dialpad/dialtone-combinator/.github/documentation/internal/OPTION_BAR.md

 for the member.

-The `control` field is passed as a prop to the 'option bar control' component and updated when the `@update:control` event is emitted.
+The `control` field is passed as a prop to the 'option bar control' component and updated when the `@update:control` event is emitted from the 'option bar control selector' component.

 ### Member Values